mattyoung101/tamara/papers/slides/emesent_presentation.typ

 == The future
 I'm aiming to produce at least one proper academic publication from this thesis.
+- If TaMaRa works, its hybrid algorithm addresses a number of limitations in previous literature
+- May be useful for research labs (CubeSats) and industry

 #pause

-TaMaRa plugin code and tests will be released open-source under the Mozilla Public Licence 2.0 (used by Firefox, Eigen, etc).
+TaMaRa plugin code and tests will be released open-source under the MPL 2.0 (used by Firefox, Eigen, etc).

-Papers, including thesis and hopefully any future academic publications, will be available under CC-BY.
+Papers will hopefully be available under CC-BY.

-In short, TaMaRa will be freely available for anyone to use and build on.
+TaMaRa will be freely available for anyone to use and build on.
+Combination of academic publication + open source for widest possible reach.

 #pause